Normally we’re in a tent during the British ‘summer’, but every now and then we travel a bit further. This was far from being a tent…

 escorting them to a cash point to pay a large fine

-I don’t know if that was rumour or real, but it’s a good idea to not advertise yourself as a car hire, especially if you park up somewhere and have your luggage in the boot.
+I don’t know if that was a rumour or real, but it’s a good idea to not advertise yourself as using car hire, especially if you park up somewhere and have your luggage in the boot.
 Looking at the rear sticker in our hire care, it had been removed so many times before that it was barely stuck to the window anyway.

 Driving in Spain

 In many ways, driving in Spain is very similar to driving in France.

 Motorways and the open roads were fine.
 However, some road junctions are just mad in towns and villages, and I can only think that the road planners never quite understood what a roundabout is.

 We found several instances where there would be a large roundabout but with a road going through the middle of it, and some approach roads not quite joining the roundabout but bypassing it.
 And they don’t appear to standardise on give way rules, so each of these quirky roundabouts had to be handled differently.

 We had taken our Sat Nav after upgrading to European maps, but it had no idea what to do at these funny roundabouts either.